The Club shall be called Afternoon Bridge Club.

 13.1 The Committee shall arrange for accounts to be prepared in respect of the financial affairs of the Club for each year ending on 28th February.

-13.2 The accounts for each year shall be presented to the Annual General Meeting of the Club for approval.
+13.3 The accounts for each year shall be presented to the Annual General Meeting for Approval.

 14. GUESTS and VISITORS